VinayakFia/Obsidian/COMP3153/Stream b/Stream B - Pass.md

 #### Part b
 1. **AXEX**b
 that is, for all states:
 - for all paths
 - after 1 step
 - there exists a path
 - after 1 step
 - contains b in the proposition set

 We can ignore the first **AX** as we are able to reach any state after 1 step.
-So we have the formula that *for all paths, there exists a p*
+So we have the formula that *for all paths, there exists a path that after one satisfies b*.
+We can see that this is not true for state $q_1$, which has one path that leads to state $q_2$ which does not have $b$ in its proposition set.

+2. **E**a**U**c
+that is, for all states:
+- there exists a path
+- that satisfies a before it satisfies c